alelapi/jsnad-preparation/docs/certification/child-processes/README.md

 ## exec()

-exec function is slightly less efficient than spawn because create a shell, so you use all shell syntax.
+exec function is slightly less efficient than spawn because create a shell, so you can use all shell syntax.
 Also it buffers the command's generated output and passes the whole output value to a callback function instead of using streams.

 Previous example implemented with exec: